-Going Dottie for Women's Baseball
+Tom's Hankering for Women's Baseball

 Fourthly, whilst the characters in "A League of Their Own" are fictitious they are all wonderful and in a way represent slight caricatures of more recognizable figures.
-Tom Hanks as ex baseball star turned drunken manager Jimmy Dugan is intentionally funny in every scene, as he berates women baseball players and stumbles around in a permanent drunken daze.
-Geena Davis is both beautiful yet forthright as Dottie Henson and Lori Petty is perfectly feisty as her resentful younger sister.
+Tom Hanks as ex baseball star turned drunken manager Jimmy Dugan is intentionally funny in every scene, such as when he berates women baseball players and stumbles around in a permanent drunken daze.
+Geena Davis is both beautiful yet forthright as Dottie Henson and Lori Petty is perfectly feisty as her competitive younger sister.
 These are just a few of the good characters and enjoyable performances which fill up "A League of Their Own" which also includes the likes of Jon Lovitz, David Strathairn, Rosie O'Donnell and even Madonna is surprisingly entertaining as the man eating Mae Mordabito.

 Finally director Penny Marshall combines all these things perfectly in a movie which has a nice energy about it and a nice pacing which makes it good all round entertainment.
 There are very few scenes which seem to suffer from a lull in storyline, humour, emotion or performance and even though at times it is a little heavy on sentimental nostalgia it mostly works.
 But also and probably most significantly Marshall manages to deliver just enough baseball action to keep the movie in context but not over doing it to make it just another baseball movie.

 What this all boils down to is that "A League of Their Own" is truly a very good movie.
 It's not great because it does suffer from a little too much sentimentality but to counter balance that it is fun, educational and features both enjoyable performances as well as memorable characters.
 Well worth a watch.